nacos-group/nacos-group.github.io/docs/en-us/config-encryption.md

 ---
-title: 配置加密
+title: CONFIGURE ENCRYPTION
-keywords: AES,encryption,配置加密
+keywords: AES,ENCRYPTION,CONFIGURE ENCRYPTION
-description: 配置加密
+description: CONFIGURE ENCRYPTION
 ---

 > To ensure the security of users' sensitive configuration data, Nacos provides a new feature of configuration encryption.
 The risk of user usage is reduced, and the configuration is no longer required to be encrypted separately.